Karim Sabra

 2025 • Side Project with OpenHW/EPFL researcher

-In progress — Open-source SoC exploration
+In progress, open-source SoC exploration

 What I’m doing

-• Reviewing Vicuna’s coprocessor interface and supported RISC-V instructions.
+• Review Vicuna interface and supported instructions.

 Status